MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-chatbot.md

   - mduelae
 ---

-# Add Chatbot control to a canvas app (preview)
+# Add a Chatbot control to a canvas app (preview)

 [This article is prerelease documentation and is subject to change.]

-Add Chatbot control to your canvas apps and embed a published [Microsoft Copilot Studio](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) chatbot to assist your end-users with various requests&mdash;from providing simple answers to common questions to resolving issues requiring complex conversations.
+Add a Chatbot control to your canvas apps and embed a published [Microsoft Copilot Studio](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) chatbot to assist your end-users with various requests&mdash;from providing simple answers to common questions to resolving issues requiring complex conversations.

 The Chabot control is also available in [custom pages for model-driven apps](../model-driven-apps/model-app-page-overview.md).
 The control also supports Teams authenticated Microsoft Copilot Studio bots.
 A bot picker lists all bots that are in the same environment as your app.